michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/background-check.md

 ### If your church is NEW to background checks, we recommend…&nbsp;

 You may use *any* organization for background checks, just make sure they run national/multi state checks.
-If you need a recommendation, we like Clear Investigative Advantage\!&nbsp;
+If you need a recommendation, we like Clear Investigative Advantage!&nbsp;

 They are super easy to work with and offer a great price.
-Call them to set up a church/organization account (they do not have a sign-up or annual fee) and tell them you are serving with Group Mission Trips\!
+Call them to set up a church/organization account (they do not have a sign-up or annual fee) and tell them you are serving with Group Mission Trips!
 Their “Basic Starter” package offers a very affordable background check and meets our requirements.

 It’s best to call them to set up your account, Clear Investigative Advantage can be reached at 888-242-2503, option 2.&nbsp;

-Plan ahead\!
-Setting up an account with any background check organization takes time\!&nbsp;
+Plan ahead!
+Setting up an account with any background check organization takes time!&nbsp;

 #### Another Background Check Option:

-**Not a church or organization?&nbsp;**
+**Not a church or organization?**&nbsp;

 There is a provider online that appears reliable that individuals can use to run “instant” background checks: [Criminal Watch Dog](https://www.criminalwatchdog.com/){: target="_blank" rel="noopener"}